astro-nicks/MINI-PROJECTS/README.md

 # MINI-PROJECTS
-A collection of mini projects
+A collection of mini projects in python.